canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 ### 3. Join the cluster on the worker node

-To join the worker node to the cluster, run:
+To join the worker node to the cluster, run on worker node:

 ```
 sudo k8s join-cluster <join-token>
 ```

 After a few seconds, you should see: `Joined the cluster.`

 ### 4. View the status of your cluster

-To see what we've accomplished in this tutorial:
+Let's review what we've accomplished in this tutorial.

-If you created a control plane node, check that it joined successfully:
+To see the control plane node created:

 ```
 sudo k8s status
 ```

-If you created a worker node, verify with this command:
+Verify the worker node joined successfully with this command on control-plane node:

 ```
 sudo k8s kubectl get nodes
 ```

-You should see that you've successfully added a worker or control plane node to your cluster.
+You should see that you've successfully added a worker to your cluster.

 Congratulations!

-### 4. Remove Nodes and delete the VMs (Optional)
+### 4. Remove nodes and delete the VMs (Optional)

 It is important to clean-up your nodes before tearing down the VMs.